danlucraft/redcar/INSTALL.md

 To run Redcar stand in redcar/ and run

     $ jruby bin/redcar

+or (on OSX):

+    $ jruby -J-XstartOnFirstThread bin/redcar

-To run all tests (specs and features) with rake (must be JRUBY rake),
-install rspec and cucumber (as JRUBY gems) and run:
+To run all tests (specs and features) with rake, install rspec and cucumber (as JRUBY gems) and run:

-    $ rake
+    $ jruby -S rake

 Problems?
 =========